Rate-optimal Bayesian Simple Regret in Best Arm Identification: Introduction

-\textbf{Bayesian bandit algorithms for simple regret minimization:} \cite{Russo2016} presented a version of Thompson sampling and derived its posterior convergence in a frequentist sense.
-Elsewhere, \citet{Xuedong2020} extended the algorithm of \citet{Russo2016} to demonstrate asymptotic optimality in the sense of the frequentist lower bound for the fixed confidence setting.
+\textbf{Bayesian algorithms for simple regret minimization:} Regarding the objectives related to the identification of the best arm (i.e., SRM or PoE minimization), \citet{Russo2016} presented a version of Thompson sampling and derived its posterior convergence in a frequentist sense.
+Elsewhere, \citet{Xuedong2020} extended the algorithm of \citet{Russo2016} to demonstrate asymptotic optimality in the sense of the frequentist lower bound for the fixed-confidence setting.
 The expected improvement algorithm, a well-known myopic heuristic, is known to be suboptimal in the context of SRM \citep{Ryzhov2016}.
 However, \citet{Qin2017} demonstrated that a modification of the algorithm enables good posterior convergence.
-Note that the Bayesian algorithms discussed have been evaluated in terms of frequentist simple regret or posterior convergence; that is, the scholarship includes very limited discussion of Bayesian simple regret.
+Note that the Bayesian algorithms discussed have been evaluated in terms of frequentist simple regret or posterior convergence; that is, the scholarship includes a limited discussion of the Bayesian simple regret. \citet{Russo2017IDS} and \citet{Qin2022} considered variants of information-directed sampling and Thompson sampling.
+They derived $O(1/\sqrt{T})$ Bayesian simple regret bounds (Section 9.1 of \citet{Russo2017IDS}).

 \textbf{Gaussian process bandits:} Finally, it is necessary to introduce Gaussian process bandits, also known as Bayesian optimization \citep{frazier2018}.
-While Gaussian process bandits originally aimed to minimize Bayesian simple regret, seminal papers have analyzed a worst-case (minimax) simple regret \citep{bull2011} or high-probability bound for simple regret \citep{srinivas2010,vakili2021}.
+While Gaussian process bandits originally aimed to minimize the Bayesian simple regret, seminal papers have analyzed a worst-case (minimax) simple regret \citep{bull2011} or high-probability bound for simple regret \citep{srinivas2010,vakili2021}.